India IPO Trends Report

 EY India IPO trends report is released every quarter and looks at the IPO markets, trends and outlook for the India region.
 It forms part of our Global IPO trends report.

-- Indian stock exchanges (BSE and NSE including SMEs) ranked 12th in the world in terms of the number of IPOs in year-to-date (YTD) 2021.
+- Indian stock exchanges (BSE and NSE including SMEs) ranked third in the world in terms of the number of IPOs in 2022.
 There were no cross-border deals.

-- As per the recent DRHP filings most active sectors are technology, healthcare, and consumer products and retail.
+- As per the recent DRHP filings, the most active sectors are consumer products & retail, technology and diversified industrial products.

 Our latest thinking